CodeWidGuru-inc/sap_resume/README.md

 # SAP Full Stack Developer Portfolio

 Welcome to my professional portfolio — a showcase of my hands-on expertise in SAP development, full-stack integration, and deployment workflows.
-This site is built with SAPUI5 and deployed via GitHub Pages using a custom domain: [guruteja.chilukoti.sap.unaux.com](https://guruteja.chilukoti.sap.unaux.com)
+This site is built with SAPUI5 and deployed using a custom domain: [guruteja.chilukoti.sap.unaux.com](https://guruteja.chilukoti.sap.unaux.com)

 ---